 When you pick a fishing lure, you should pay attention to size and weight, making sure to think about the water conditions where you’ll be fishing as well.
 If you are fishing in rivers with strong currents or windy conditions, then heavier lures are thought to be better.
 Lightweight lures are great for calm conditions.

 In addition to size and weight, lure color and reflective features are also important.
-When you fish in murky or brackish water, bright lures and reflections will attract a catch more successful.
-However, the opposite is true for crystal clear lakes and waterways.
+When you fish in murky or brackish water, bright lures, and reflections will attract a catch more successfully.
+However, the opposite is true for crystal-clear lakes and waterways.
 You wouldn’t want to use a colorful lure.

 Lure Fishing vs Bait Fishing